 Relative Strength Index (RSI)

 The Relative Strenght Index, or RSI, is a momentum indicator that oscillates between the values of 0 and 100.
-According to its developer, Welles Wilder, values above 70 mean that the asset is overbought, whereas values below 30 mean that it is oversold.
+According to its developer (Welles Wilder), values above 70 mean the asset is overbought, whereas values below 30 mean that it is oversold.

 Since its first publication in the book New Concepts in Technical Trading Systems (1978), the RSI has become one of the most popular indicators.

-This, and most of the remaining popular indicators, require very simple calculations since they were developed previous to the popularization of computers in the financial industry.
+This, and most of the remaining popular indicators, require very simple calculations since they were developed before the popularization of computers in the financial industry.
 Thus, computations had to be kept to the bare minimum in order to allow traders to calculate them.

-In order to calculate the RSI, we first start by considering a given number of bars (14 is a common value used).
-For each period, we calculate the difference in price with regard to the previous one, and separate depending on whether they are upward (U) or downward (D).
+To calculate the RSI, we first start by considering a given number of bars (14 is a common value used).
+For each period, we calculate the difference in price with regard to the previous one and separate them depending on whether they are upward (U) or downward (D).

 If the price increased: U = close_now - close_previous D = 0 ---------------------- If the price decreased: U=0 D= close_previous - close_now

-After doing so, we proceed to calculate the average for both upward and downward changes individually.
+After doing so, we individually calculate the average for both upward and downward changes.
 It is a common practice to use use the simple moving average (SMA) or the exponentially weighted moving average (EWMA).

 The SMA is the average that we all know and consists in adding all values and dividing them by the number of values.
 On the other hand, the EWMA assigns greater weights to the most recent values and exponentially decreases weights to older values.
-Thus, the EWMA reacts faster to recent movements in comparison to the SMA.
+Thus, the EWMA reacts faster to recent movements than the SMA.

 Regardless of which moving average we choose to use, we proceed to calculate the relative strength (RS), which is the ratio of the average uptrends dividend by the average downtrends.